Introduction to the 'Buildings' galleries

 Ios I've known since 1974 and was there for more visits in the years that followed.
-After that, staying on the western side, where the port and village are, became less and less frequent, except for the time I arrived from travelling in Asia not feeling 100%, let's say less than forty, or later when my son was not yet two.
+After that, staying on the western side, where the port and village are, became less frequent, except for the time I arrived from travelling in Asia not feeling 100%, let's say less than forty, or later when my son was not yet two.

 It took at least twenty years before I got to know the house in Kambos, behind Yialos beach in Ios port bay.
 Built in 1898 for a teacher on the island, the two storey building is still intact, quite well so.
 Abandoned in the 50s, the rooms remain filled with furniture carefully placed, including coverings on beds.
 The only other time I've seen this was at the sulphur mine on the eastern side of Milos in the western Cyclades, although those are abandoned offices and workers' living quarters.

-The late afternoon October sunlight was perfect, the house responding splendidly to the challenge both inside and out.
+The late afternoon October sunlight was perfect, the house responded splendidly to the challenge both inside and out.
 The grounds around are enormous with a wall of thick bamboo in front extending lengthwise for a hundred meters and as high as any I've seen other than in Bali.
 Sometime later, a local woman informed me that the place is filled with snakes, not that I saw one.
 Hiss, hiss, ouch.